spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ### StreamBase node name

-The environment variable **NODENAME** can be set in the yaml StatefulSet - this is passed to the **nodename** parameter of *epadmin install node*.
+The environment variable **STREAMING_NODENAME** can be set in the yaml StatefulSet - this is passed to the **nodename** parameter of *epadmin install node*.
 The generated default is **pod name.namespace.application name** :

 ```yaml